Text Link

 Bloating is a relatively regular occurrence in the gastrointestinal (GI) tract, generally leading to a distended (expanded) stomach and mild to severe abdominal pain.

-By and large, bloating is the result of excess intestinal gas in the GI tract.
+Bloating is generally the result of excess intestinal gas in the GI tract.
 It often feels like an uncomfortable fullness or tightness in the abdomen and frequently occurs alongside acid reflux.

 In general, bloating can be related to a number of issues, including:2